cogtoolslab/drawbase/README.md

 # drawbase

-base drawing task template for web experiments
+This repo contains a base drawing task template for web experiments.
+It is meant to be forked and modified for various specific experimental needs.